“Awareness through the Himalaya”

 mination against Untouchables and conquer the dominant conventionality of the caste system, Ambedkar converted

-.”
+to Buddhism with over half a million his followers and started the Buddhism revival movement in India.
+The event gave an enormous number of aggrieved people courage and hope.
+He said, "Religion is for man and not man for religion.”
 Ms. Malala Yousafzai, a genuine Muslim and the youngest Nobel peace laureate embodies the Himalayan wisdom, never relenting to the terrorism of Islamic fundamentalists.
 Through speeches at various places including the UN, She has condemned “sexism” “child abuse” “religious

 misuse” “terrorism” ” injustice” etc. flourishing throughout the world, emphasizing the significance of education, and

-furthermore Malala calls on people to change their consciousness radically:
+furthermore Malala calls on people to change their consciousness radically: “No one can stop us.
+We will speak for

 our rights and we will bring change through our voice.
 We must believe in the power and the strength of our words.

 Our words can change the world.”
 “We must work… and not wait.
-Not just the politicians and
+Not just the politicians and the world leaders,

 we all need to contribute.
 Me, you, we, it is our duty.”
 Gandhi left the pregnant words condensing Malala’s words: “We must be the change we want to see in the world.”